How to find hot product to import from China and sell it for a good profit: online or offline

 You are well aware that buying direct from the factory will save you money, so are thousands of people around you.
 Do you want to expand your business and start finding products directly from the wholesalers or even go straight to the manufacturers?
 Or maybe you are thinking to start your own business and being sensible about it – want to start small, keep the costs down, sell the products on TradeMe or eBay and reinvest the proceeds back to business?
 Great strategy!
 Outstanding idea!

 Perhaps you aren’t sure how to go about doing that.
 It is a lot simpler than you might think.
 How do you find hot product to sell?
 Well it comes down to understanding what people what.
 Whether you want to import from China or any other country – knowing what your customers want is the most important aspect of any type of sales.
 Research, research and even more research… in fact 80% of your time should be spent on researching consumer patterns in the niche of your choosing!
 Invest your time in your own education – this investment will pay many times.
-You might start with attending seminars like this one: China Import Formula.
+You might start with checking out resources like this one: Find Hot Products To Sell.

 Once you have a fairly good understanding of your customer base you can begin to look at what kinds of imports to get from China.
 Certain items should be ruled out almost immediately because there are legal complications associated with them.
 For instance you can get into serious legal problems for buying and reselling items that you know are forgeries, this includes designer handbags, clothing, and because of copyright laws you can also get into trouble for selling items such as music or DVD’s.
 That isn’t to say that you are not still going to find a lot of great products that you can sell online.
 What it means is aside from understanding your customer base and the market you also have to know what you are legally able to sell. eBay has certain standards as well so researching what they will allow on their site can help you begin to understand what products are right to resell.